 The look of the Christmas cactus is quite impressive and it makes sense that it would be appealing to so many people.
-If you enjoy having your Christmas cactus indoors, then you might be thinking about planting one outdoors as well.
+If you enjoy having yours indoors, then you might be thinking about planting one outdoors as well.

 You might think that a Christmas cactus would look perfect in a certain section of your yard.
 Is this really going to be a good idea, though?

-Can a Christmas cactus go outside?
+Can these plants go outside?
 Or are you supposed to only keep Christmas cactus plants indoors?

-Read on to learn about whether you can plant Christmas cactus plants outdoors.
-It’ll help you to better understand what to expect.
+Read on to learn more about what to expect.

 It’s Possible to Plant Christmas Cactus Plants Outdoors

 You can plant a Christmas cactus outdoors if you want to, but it’s only going to be able to survive if you live in a warm climate.
-Those who live in cold climates will only wind up killing the Christmas cactus if they attempt to plant it outdoors.
+Those who live in cold climates will only wind up killing the plant if they attempt to plant it outdoors.

 If you were to try to keep a Christmas cactus outdoors for the entire year in a cold climate, then the results would be very poor.
-A Christmas cactus might be fine outside during the summer months, but it’d immediately die once things started to cool down in the fall.
+This plant might be fine outside during the summer months, but it’d immediately die once things started to cool down in the fall.

 Those who live in warmer climates will likely have much better luck.
 It’s going to be possible to keep a Christmas cactus outdoors all year if you live in a place that is in USDA zone 9 or above.

-You’re still going to need to be careful about certain things because Christmas cactus plants aren’t cold-hardy at all.
+You’re still going to need to be careful about certain things because these plants aren’t cold-hardy at all.
 They’re going to do very poorly if the weather starts to dip below a certain temperature.

 Advice for Keeping Christmas Cactus Plants Outdoors